-The Proposed Action would be in compliance with the land use policies presented in the 2002 Kirtland Air Force Base, New Mexico General Plan, including the main goals of providing operational support for missions; ensuring the management of resources; promoting the health, safety, and quality of life of Kirtland AFB's personnel; applying space utilization standards to improve building efficiencies and reduce facility operating costs; and continuing to improve the visual appearance of Kirtland AFB.
-The Proposed Action would specifically satisfy several development objectives identified in the General Plan to achieve these goals, such as achieving higher development densities, combining similar missions, siting facilities for maximum efficiency, and ensuring the efficient use of resources by redeveloping Based on the General Plan, the location of the proposed SFC is part of the vacant property.
-"Transportation Complex," which is identified as an opportunity for development of administration/research uses through selective demolition of existing industrial infrastructure.
-The Proposed Action would be designated as an Administration and Research land use, which is compatible with the existing Industrial use at the proposed location and in the surrounding area, and conforms to the future land use plan of developing the area into Administration and Research uses.
-Therefore, the Proposed Action would be consistent with the existing and future installation land use designations and would comply with the General Plan.
+The Proposed Action would be in compliance with the land use policies presented in the 2002 Kirtland Air Force Base, New Mexico General Plan, including the main goals of providing operational support for missions; promoting the health, safety, and quality of life of Kirtland AFB's personnel; and applying space utilization standards to improve efficiencies and reduce operating costs.
+The Proposed Action would specifically satisfy several development objectives identified in the 2002 Kirtland Air Force Base, New Mexico General Plan to achieve these goals, such as achieving higher development densities, combining similar missions, and siting facilities for maximum efficiency.
+The Proposed Action would be designated as Aircraft Operations/Maintenance land use, which would be consistent with the existing Aircraft Operations/Maintenance and Open Space uses at the proposed location, and would be compatible with the Open Space land uses in the surrounding area.
+The land use designation of small portions of the Proposed Action area would need to be changed from Open Space to Aircraft Operations/Maintenance; however, this would conform to the Kirtland AFB Future Land Use Plan.
+Therefore, the Proposed Action would be consistent with the existing and future installation land use designations and would comply with the 2002 Kirtland Air Force Base, New Mexico General Plan.
 No impacts on land use plans or policies would be expected.

 The Proposed Action would also be consistent with zoning designations in surrounding off-installation areas, which include ordinances relating to the Albuquerque International Sunport.
+Regardless, the

-Regardless, the Proposed Action would not violate local zoning ordinances because municipal zoning regulations do not apply to Federal property.
+Proposed Action would not violate local zoning ordinances because municipal zoning regulations do not apply to Federal property.
 Therefore, the Proposed Action would not result in any impacts on municipal land use plans or policies.

-The Proposed Action would not preclude the viability of existing installation and off-installation land uses, or the continued use and occupation of areas surrounding the proposed SFC site.
+The Proposed Action would not preclude the viability of existing land uses, or the continued use and occupation of surrounding areas.
+The proposed hot cargo pad would be compatible with the surrounding Aircraft Operations/Maintenance and Open Space land uses.
 Therefore, the Proposed Action would result in no impacts on existing land use viability or continued land occupation.

-Demolition of the existing structure and construction of the proposed SFC would produce temporary, elevated noise levels (approximately 75 to 85 dBA) that could be heard by persons immediately surrounding the proposed SFC site in Industrial and Administration and Research land use area (see Section 3.2).
-The noise levels heard in these areas would be short-term, lasting only for the duration of building demolition and SFC construction.
-Operation and maintenance of the SFC would not produce appreciable noise above ambient noise levels.
-The Proposed Action would not result in significant impacts on land use compatibility from noise-related activities.
+Demolition and construction activities would produce temporary, elevated noise levels that could be heard by persons immediately surrounding the proposed hot cargo pad site (see Section 4.2.2 for environmental consequences related to noise).
+Operation of the Proposed Action would not produce increase noise above ambient noise levels because the type and quantity of hot cargo operations at the pads would not change from existing conditions, and there would be no increase in the quantity of aircraft utilizing the hot cargo pads.
+The Proposed Action would not result in significant impacts on land use compatibility from noise production.